technowledgy/vue-postgrest/docs/api/index.md

 - **Details:**

-  Indicating wether there were errors during the request.
+  Indicating whether there were errors during the request.
 This is cleared upon the next successful request.

 ### errors